DikshaAcharya/Skull_King_Game_Analysis/README.md

 https://github.com/DikshaAcharya/Skull_King_Game_Analysis/assets/132992878/9b46c13d-6f08-41f9-9a10-5437fd32fc08

 ## How to use

 All the files can be downloaded on your laptop.
 By clicking the index.html file, the webpage will be opened in default browers.
 As this project was developed using chrome browser in full size-screen format.
 This would assure an optimal usage of the website.

-## To go further
-Given the time constraints, this project will focus on one game and provide a basic representation of statistical analysis.
-However, a larger dataset would offer better insights of effective and ineffective strategies.
-Additionally, creating a risk index could evaluate different strategies, and adding features like a "YoHoHo" sound effect when a round is clicked could improve the user experience.

 ## Author